jackyzha0/quartz/content/Public Journal.md

 * Backed up all my current active repositories.
 * Renamed [Zola Tale] to [Mabuya](https://github.com/semanticdata/mabuya).
+* Created new repository [Zola Docs](https://github.com/semanticdata/zola-docs).
+It will be used to create my own zola Documentation theme I can use.

+### Digital Garden

+* Trying out color schemes from the [Quartz](https://github.com/jackyzha0/quartz/) [Discord Community](https://discord.gg/cRFFHYye7t).
+* Extended README to include information about fonts and colors used.

 ### Blog

 * Emptying [miguel-pimentel-do] to upload new blog.
 * Deployed the new blog using [Mabuya] to [miguel-pimentel-do].

+### Zola Docs

+* Configured the site with my information.
+* Formatted all documents.
+* Converted all TOML frontmatter to YAML. (personal preference)
+* Added netlify.toml to make it easier to deploy the site.
+* Added theme package including: gitignore, gitattributes, code of conduct, contributing, github workflow, and issue, pr, feature-request templates.

 ### Zola Tale